State sets up trust to compensate victim after four year battle

 - Requirements for drafting a valid will in South Africa

 Jean-Ray Pearton is an associate in GMI’s General Litigation Department.
 After obtaining his LLB in 2013, he joined GMI as a candidate attorney in 2014.
-During this time, he accumulated exposure to broad legal areas including Personal Injury Law and litigation, domestic violence matters as well as insurance Law and insolvency litigation.Send a legal query to Jean-Ray Pearton
+During this time, he accumulated...
+Read more about Jean-Ray Pearton

 - The impact of the Cybercrimes Act on electronic communication and service providers